-White tea is the most rare type of tea and is named after the tiny white or silver hairs on the tea bud as it develops at the tip of the shoot.
+White tea is the rarest type of tea and is named after the tiny white or silver hairs on the tea bud as it develops at the tip of the shoot.
 Once the new buds have been plucked, they are dried in the fresh air.

 Despite being briefly championed by Kate Moss and the Primrose Hill set in the early naughties via a "White Tea and Diamonds Party" at Claridges - The UK Tea Council really did get a bit starstruck with this one - white tea remains a fairly well kept, but ludicrously delicious, secret.

 Originally the preserve of the Fujian province in China, white tea is now produced in other parts of the world using different tea plants.